 Step 2: Identify Your Player Persona

 Who are you building this for?
 A game for a tournament veteran is vastly different from one for a family game night.
-Be honest about your target audience:
+Be honest about your target audience, as this choice will dictate your game's complexity, playtime and art style:

-- The Socializer: Wants a game that is easy to learn and creates memorable moments.
+- The Socializer: Wants a game that is easy to learn, creates memorable moments, and facilitates interaction and laughter.

-- The Collector: Is drawn to beautiful art, compelling lore, and the thrill of finding rare cards.
+- The Collector: Is drawn to beautiful art, compelling lore, and the thrill of finding rare, visually stunning cards.

 Step 3: Establish the Win Condition